Visit Dunmanway

 MODEL SCHOOL

-Dunmanway Model School was one of the 26 primary schools built in the early half of the 19th century as a model of best practice in education.
-Construction started in 1848 and completed in 1849.
-The Model School became a teacher training college, a technical school, an agricultural research station, and latterly a national school, that was to be a model of its kind for most of West Cork and southern Co Kerry.
+The Model School became a teacher training college, a technical school, an agricultural research station, and later a national school, that was to be a model of its kind for most of West Cork and southern Co Kerry.
 The school itself continued its existence as an ordinary national school for children of the Church of Ireland community.

 read more